john-cd/rust_howto/src/categories/concurrency/multithreading.md

 {{#include ../../../deps/tests/cats/concurrency/multithreading_spawn_join.rs:example}}
 ```

-When the main thread of a Rust program completes, all spawned threads{{hi:Spawned threads}} are shut down, whether or not they have finished running.
+Note: when the main thread of a Rust program completes, all spawned threads{{hi:Spawned threads}} are shut down, whether or not they have finished running.

 ## Scoped threads {#scoped-threads}